ItradeLQ/osticket-prereqs/README.md

 </p>
 <p>
 From the installation file download the PHP manager for IIS.
-In osTicket PHP is the back end web pragraming language.
+In osTicket PHP is the back-end web programming language.
 </p>
 <br />